The full membership process

 How to become a Full Member?

 To become a full member you must undertake training determined by the Membership Committee, and submit an application form and examples of your work.
-The number of examples and the types of accounts you must submit vary according to whether you wish to become an Associate or a Fellow.
-For example, you need to have completed at least two examinations to apply for Associate Licence 1 level and a minimum of six examinations if you apply to become a Fellow.
+The number of examples and the types of financial statements you must submit vary according to whether you wish to become an Associate or a Fellow.
+For example, you need to have been involved in at least two independent examinations to apply to become an Associate and a minimum of six independent examinations if you apply to become a Fellow.

 Application accepted